 - Adults may work with therapeutic recreation, art, music and dance/movement therapists to explore new, more productive and positive ways to spend their leisure time that can help alleviate depression or anxiety.

 - Children may find avenues to productively channel and learn to better regulate their energy, voice their feelings and connect with themselves and others through art, movement or music therapies after experiencing a traumatic or difficult situation they don’t have words to describe.

 - Most expressive therapies incorporate a verbal component in each session to help participants reflect on what they just experienced, anchor the learning and identify how it applies to their specific situation.

 - We provide feedback to appropriate treatment team members if expressive therapies uncover troubling or safety issues, so individuals get the attention they need.

-Well-versed in therapeutic assistance for all types of patients, our expert therapists share their extensive experience, as well as graduate and undergraduate training in their specific subject (art, dance/movement, music, recreation) to support the delivery of effective mental health care.
+Well-versed in therapeutic assistance for all types of patients, our expert expressive therapists share their extensive experience, as well as graduate and undergraduate training and professional credentials in their specific subject (art, dance/movement, music, recreation) to support the delivery of effective mental health care.
 Program participants learn new methods of self-care they can use for the rest of their lives.

 Learn more about school refusal as a potential symptom of deeper mental health issues in children and adolescents.